micronaut-projects/micronaut-project-template/CONTRIBUTING.md

 - Add one empty line before `package` in line 16
 - Add the Javadoc for the constructor in line 27
-- Add an space after `if` in line 34
+- Add a space after `if` in line 34

 The plugin also adds a new tab in the bottom of the IDE to run Checkstyle and show errors and warnings.
 We recommend that you run the report and fix all issues before submitting a pull request.